ahmedkaludi/accelerated-mobile-pages/README.md

 == Changelog ==

+= 1.0.76.11 (13th April 2021) =
+* Improvements: Added an option to select same categories in infinite scroll #4017
+* Improvements: Added an option to select same tags in infinite scroll #4939
+* Improvements: Added an option to hide by default for instance article #4940
+* Improvements: Added the filter to change breadcrumbs name #4979
+* Fixed: Muffin pagebuilder not working in AMP #4983
+* Fixed: PHP 8 debug errors #4981
+* Fixed: AMP menu automatically scrolls down to bottom in Design three #4967
+* Fixed: Deprecated Filters Detected Warning in All in one SEO plugin #4980

 = 1.0.76.10 (9th April 2021) =
 * Improvements: Added the Compatibility with the Schema Pro FAQ #4956
 * Improvements: Added the feature to track each author contribution to the website pageview #4952